TripleSevenTech/TripleSevenTech/README.md

-### Hi!
-I'm an astronomer, rocket scientist, astrophysicist, and programmer looking to make Spacecraft affordable to the public.
+### We are an business that is going to revolutionize spacecraft forever.
+We are working on apps, electromagnetic propusion systems, and affordable spacecraft forever.